Powered by SchoolDash

 Destinations: Above average.
 The proportion of students going on to education or training at 16 is roughly average, while at 18 (allowing for attainment) it is very high.
 Show details

 Attendance: Above average.
-Pupil absence rates are quite low and the incidence of persistent absence is roughly average.
+Pupil absence rates and the incidence of persistent absence are both quite low.

 Attainment: About average.
 Attainment at the ages of 16 and 18 are both about average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)